avinashkarn/avikarn.com/Terms_Conditions.md

 Further, https://AviKarn.com website does not warrant or make any representations concerning the accuracy, likely results, or reliability of the use of the materials on its website or otherwise relating to such materials or on any sites linked to this site.

 <h2>4.
 Limitations </h2>
-In no event shall https://AviKarn.com website be liable for any damages (including, without limitation, damages for loss of data or profit, or due to business interruption) arising out of the use or inability to use the materials on https://AviKarn.com website, even if the owener of th https://AviKarn.com website has been notified orally or in writing of the possibility of such damage.
+In no event shall https://AviKarn.com website be liable for any damages (including, without limitation, damages for loss of data or profit, or due to business interruption) arising out of the use or inability to use the materials on https://AviKarn.com website, even if the owener of the https://AviKarn.com website has been notified orally or in writing of the possibility of such damage.
 Because some jurisdictions do not allow limitations on implied warranties, or limitations of liability for consequential or incidental damages, these limitations may not apply to you.

 <h2>5.
 Accuracy of materials </h2>
 The materials appearing on https://AviKarn.com website could include technical, typographical, or photographic errors.